 The median salary for a computer technician job in Maryland is $46,600, ranging from $38,194 to $58,445.
 Expect to start in the lower to mid-ranges as an entry-level employee.
 Higher salaries will come with experience.

 5. Systems Administrator

 In the systems administrator role, your duties will encompass all aspects of planning, implementing, and maintaining an organization's computer systems.
 You will be responsible for creating and executing plans for your company's future networking and computer needs.

 This role, particularly in larger companies, is likely the next step after an entry-level job.
 It typically requires a little more experience and skill than a strictly entry-level job.
 Still, it's worth mentioning here as an aspirational role after you get started in the industry.

 To be hired as a systems administrator, you will often need an IT-related bachelor's degree.
 However, experience and specific skills are key, so it is still possible to attain Sys Admin roles without a degree if you have certifications including CompTIA A+, Network+, Security +, CCNA, and Microsoft Azure Administration.

 Systems administrator salaries tend to be higher than the other roles we have discussed.
 This reflects the additional experience and skills you need for this role.
 In Maryland, a median Systems Administrator job is worth $79,595, ranging from $69,356 to $90,560.

 Start Your IT Career with the Right Certifications

-If you're trying to get into IT and have limited computer experience, your next best step is to get your CompTIA A+ training and certification.
+If you're at the beginning of your IT journey, your next best step is to get your CompTIA A+ training and certification.
 As you can see above, this certification is essential for most entry-level IT jobs.
-The reason for this is simple, CompTIA A+ has become the standard that recruiters use to assess whether applicants understand the fundamentals of how a computers and basic networks function.
+The reason for this is simple, CompTIA A+ has become the standard that recruiters use to assess whether applicants understand the fundamentals of how computers and simple networks function.